koin4dapp/koin4kontrak/README.md

 ```

 <h3>Possibility of 3SDRNG Attack</h3>
-KOIN token is player to player community DApp, so that we must make sure that 3SDRNG is secure from the attacker can cause loss to all KOIN token holder.
-The key of target attack is in the three seeds.
-The basic technique to attack an DApp is using RPC API Call, but this approach will not work on our DApp, because there are no way to read previous session seed table which isn't add to the ABI file, so the attacker must write smart contract to attack our DApp.
+KOIN token is player to player community DApp, so that we must make sure that is secure from the attacker which can cause loss to all KOIN token holder, but because the execution of a smart contract in blockchain must be deterministic to keep the consensus, the attackers can take benefit from this behaviour, they can create a smart contract that call our smart contract as an action, so they run in a same block and share the same deterministic parameter values like transaction ID, tapos_block_prefix() and tapos_block_num().

 To attack our last session seed, attacker would typically create a struct and typedef similar to our singleton table and read it using the same code and scope as our DApp.
-The code snipped to read from table that are not added to the ABI file is:
+The code snipped to read value from a table that are not added to the ABI file is:

 ```
 struct similarobj {